 Keep reading to learn more about the symptoms and possible causes of intercostal neuralgia, as well as some treatment and prevention options.

 Intercostal neuralgia is a condition in which an individual experiences neuropathic pain in the area corresponding to the intercostal nerves.
 These nerves radiate throughout a person’s rib cage and abdomen.

 Neuropathic pain occurs when an individual experiences pain because their somatosensory nerves have been irritated or become overly sensitive.
 The somatosensory nervous system is responsible for sending information about bodily sensations and changes to the brain.

 Intercostal neuralgia is an umbrella term.
 It refers to any neuropathic pain in the intercostal nerves.
-As one article explains, the cause can be several different conditions.
+As

 One of the more common causes of intercostal neuralgia is tissue and nerve irritation after a thoracotomy.
 Thoracotomies are surgical interventions in which a surgeon opens a person’s chest, often to operate on the lungs.

 Another common cause of intercostal neuralgia is the reactivation of a herpes infection or shingles.
 This viral reactivation is not an active infection, but it causes a painful rash, often around a person’s chest and stomach.

 Shingles can cause intercostal neuralgia by leading to inflammation in the spinal nerve roots.